 The Seven National Forests on the PNT

-Camping is allowed only in designated sites in these National Parks; dispersed camping is not allowed.
+For overnight trips on the PNT in Glacier National Park, the North Cascades National Park Complex, and Olympic National Park, backcountry permits are required for backcountry camping along the trail.
+Camping is only allowed only in designated sites in these National Parks; dispersed camping is not allowed.
 These permit systems help protect the PNT, and the experience for you and other visitors.

 Getting Backcountry Permits

 Backcountry Permits must be obtained before an overnight trip on the PNT in our National Parks.
 Policies and fees for backcountry permits vary between the parks.
 Some permits may be reserved by making advance reservations, others must be made or obtained in person at specific ranger stations.